strangedevice/TANGIBLE-PROJECT/README.md

 ### **ANALOGUE OUTPUT**

-When experimenting with analogue we used
+When experimenting with analogue...
+A

+Here is a circuit diagram of a light dependent resistor:

 *INSERT LIGHT DEPENDENT RESISITOR SCHEMATICS*

+Here is a circuit diagram of a potentiometer:

-*INSERT POTENTIONMETER SCHEMATICS*
+*INSERT POTENTIOMETER SCHEMATICS*

 ## **GAME DESIGN IDEAS**